-As noted earlier, this LRTP update incorporates other plans by reference including the BPMP, TDP, CMP, TSPR, and the Local Road Safety Plan (LRSP).
-Each plan creates foundations for the LRTP by containing in-depth analysis and public processes from which the long-range planning builds a comprehensive and coordinated regional, multimodal vision.
+As noted earlier, this LRTP update incorporates other plans by reference including the BPMP, TDP, CMP, TSPR, and LRSP.
+Each plan creates foundations for the LRTP by containing indepth analysis and public processes from which the longrange planning builds a comprehensive and coordinated regional, multimodal vision.
 The LRTP reflects the needs and prioritized strategies identified in these plans in the needs and cost feasible project lists.
 Planning partners will look to these plans for implementation analysis and guidance.
 Figure 7-1 presents the plans that are incorporated by reference into the LRTP, their update cycle, and how they ultimately inform the TIP and UPWP.
 Figure 7-1 also presents a timeline of Collier MPO's programs and plans from the 2045 LRTP adoption to the 2050 LRTP update and adoption.